Beer Learning Centre

 Retaining diastatic activity

 Roasting by the method above will most likely destroy the enzymes required for starch conversion.
 This is fine if you are intending to use your roasted grain for a small percentage of your grain bill.
-However if you intend to use a large amount of grain you will wan to try and protect the enzymes to retain diastatic activity.
+However if you intend to use a large amount of grain you will want to try to protect the enzymes to retain diastatic activity.
 You can do this by drying for a longer time at lower temperatures.
 This will produce a diastatic amber malt.

 How to make a diastatic pale amber malt